 What does the research say?

-Animal and human research do show wheat consumption has the potential to increase a condition called intestinal permeability (1).
+Animal and human research does show wheat consumption has the potential to increase a condition called intestinal permeability (1).
 Don’t panic just yet.

-For those of you that don’t know what Intestinal permeability is, here goes…
+For those of you who don’t know what Intestinal permeability is, here goes…

 Intestinal permeability, commonly termed ‘leaky gut’, is a condition that occurs in the body when tight junctions in the bowel lining become irritated, inflamed and “leaky”.

 This barrier plays a role in absorbing nutrients and preventing most food particles, bacterial toxins and germs (pathogens) passing from inside the bowel into the bloodstream and potentially causing widespread immune responses and inflammation throughout the body.

 It has been proposed that leaky gut is a result of a range of factors including yeast or bacterial overgrowth in the bowel, poor diet (including bread) and overuse of drugs like antibiotics.

 Increased intestinal permeability has been associated with autoimmune diseases, including our very own type 1 diabetes (2)

 The current body of research on wheat (the cereal grain used to make bread, being the root cause of intestinal permeability) is non-conclusive.